MADE IN AMERICA

 Our woods come directly from hardwood forests and sawmills of Northeastern Ohio.
 We are proud to build and sell college chairs and university chairs that are made in the United States, entirely, and the design, quality, comfort, and durability that we deliver are superior.
 Our college chairs are made In America!

 Some college chair companies…have milling operations overseas…making chairs and chair parts overseas to produce low-cost chairs and complete on price, alone.

-Clients of Affinity Classics appreciate the superior quality of our woods, construction, upholstery, artwork, and finish.
-Our recognition chairs and college furniture are built with time-honored techniques by family businesses in northeastern Ohio.
-Anyone who knows furniture is familiar with the quality of Amish furniture made in Ohio, and our modern furniture exemplifies the fine tradition of Amish craftsmanship.
+Clients of Alumni Chairs appreciate the superior quality of our Amish Chairs, our woods, construction, upholstery, artwork, and four finish.
+Our recognition chairs and alumni furniture are built with time-honored techniques by family businesses in Amish the communities of Northeastern Ohio.
+Anyone who knows furniture is familiar with the quality of Amish furniture made in Ohio, and our modern alumni furniture exemplifies the fine tradition of Amish craftsmanship.
 Yes, Amish Chairs Made in America!

 More specifically, our Amish Craftsmen in Ohio use wood that has been dried to six percent (6%) moisture content.
 Foreign manufacturers are not always so careful; many use green wood that invites eventual, structural problems.
 Our craftsmen begin with very close tolerances in our joinery.
 Premium glues are used and joints are pounded together with mallets and, where practical, reinforced by integral dowels and internal screws.
-What we deliver to you is “bullet-proof” joinery and solid furniture that is unique to Amish craftsmen – the primary reason that our furniture is Made in America.
+What we deliver to you is “bullet-proof” joinery and solid alumni furniture that is unique to Amish craftsmen – the primary reason that our alumni furniture is Made in the USA!

 BENEFITS OF COLLEGE CHAIRS MADE IN AMERICA

-When you buy college chairs made in America, you are directly or indirectly, hiring Americans.
+When you buy university chairs made in America, you are directly or indirectly, hiring Americans.
 You create or sustain American jobs that represent the foundation of the U.S. economy.
 When you buy college chairs made in America, you are directly or indirectly, hiring Americans.
 You create or sustain American jobs that represent the foundation of the U.S. economy.
-As American customers purchase furniture made domestically, they help to reverse the trend of de-industrialization that has cost 5.5 million jobs in the United States during the past decade.
+As American customers purchase alumni furniture made domestically, they help to reverse the trend of de-industrialization that has cost millions of jobs in the United States during the past two decades.